 [).
 For example, we could enter

-Click done, then click Visualize to see your new column.
+Click done, then click the Visualization button to see your new column.

 Since the value in our new

 Discount percentage column concerns discounts, let’s move the column next to the